 Are We Ready to Exceed Employees’ Expectations?

 You and I hold the keys to building trust for our companies with employees and other key publics like never before.
 Employees are turning to us and the public is searching for us and even giving our content the benefit of the doubt.

 So, the question is this: Are we ready to represent our companies in the media?
 Are we telling our stories in honest, helpful ways?
 Are we ready to lead our teams through these divided and partisan times?

 Here are several strategies that may help:

-- Open channels of communication with employees regarding trust and the issues that concern them locally, regionally and beyond.
+- Open channels of communication with employees regarding trust and the issues that concern them locally, regionally, and beyond.
 Finding out what is most important to them will enable your leadership team to communicate more clearly on issues that matter.

 - Invest in powerful multi-media content and apply it across your owned media.
-Not only will it increase search results, it will better convey your message and establish your company as a leader.
+Not only will it increase search results, but it will also better convey your message and establish your company as a leader.